What is Yellow Tea?

 This yellow tea hails from Anhui Province.
 The plucking standard consists of one bud or one bud and two leaves.
 It is very close in appearance to and often confused with Huang Shan Mao Feng, a green tea that is produced nearby.

-, yellow tea is slightly oxidized.
+Similarly to white tea, yellow tea is slightly oxidized.
 After plucking the leaves are withered and the undergo a “fixing” step, also known as the “kill green”, in order to denature the enzymes responsible for oxidation.
 This is usually done by firing them in a pan.
-Up until this point the processing methods are very similar to those of green tea.
+Up until this point, the processing methods are very similar to those of green tea.

 After firing leaves that are destined to become yellow tea are wrapped in material, usually paper or cloth.
 This allows them to cool down in temperature and oxidize very slowly.
 The process is repeated several times with the leaves being dried in between to remove excess moisture.
 It can take more than three days just to finish a single batch of tea.